GMA supports Social Enterprise Business in Nepal

 Archbishop Desmond Tutu | Patron of Global MapAid

-In December 2009, Archbishop Desmond Tutu, Nobel Peace Prize Laureate and winner of the Ghandi Prize and the Congressional Medal of Freedom very graciously become Patron of Global MapAid.
+Archbishop Desmond Tutu, Nobel Peace Prize Laureate and winner of the Ghandi Prize and the Congressional Medal of Freedom very graciously agreed to become patron of Global MapAid.
 In his own words he commented that GMA’s work is: